Crime Free Multi-Housing

 - Phase Two: A security evaluation of the rental property.
 The Yuma Police Department will survey the rental community to ensure it meets minimum safety/security standards.

 - Phase Three: The apartment community will host a community event to promote the Crime Free Multi-Housing Program called a Safety Social.

 Once all three phases are completed, the property will be granted permission to use the Crime Free Multi-Housing signs stating that they have joined the Yuma Crime Free Multi-Housing program.
 The City of Yuma currently has several certified Crime Free Multi-Housing communities, which can be recognized by the Crime Free Multi-Housing Signs displayed at the entrances of those certified communities.

 If you have questions about the Yuma Crime Free Multi-Housing Program or would like more information, please contact the program coordinator Ofc.
-Kevin Bynum at (928) 373-4733.
+Cory Williams at (928) 373-4733.